PSPDFKit/Cordova-iOS/README.md

 **Note:** Make sure to follow [our integration guide](https://pspdfkit.com/guides/ios/current/getting-started/integrating-pspdfkit/) to strip the framework, working around an App Store submission bug.

+### Optional: CocoaPods Integration

 If you wish to integrate PSPDFKit into your project [using CocoaPods](https://pspdfkit.com/guides/ios/current/getting-started/using-cocoapods/), you can use a third-party plugin like [`cordova-plugin-cocoapods-support`](https://github.com/blakgeek/cordova-plugin-cocoapods-support).

+**Important** If you’re an existing customer, you can find the CocoaPods and license keys in your [customer portal](https://customers.pspdfkit.com/).
+Otherwise, if you don’t already have PSPDFKit, [sign up for our 60-day trial](https://pspdfkit.com/try/) and you will receive an email with the instructions to get started.

 Demo
 -----------